Why we teach judgment first — and how young people learn to make wiser decisions in a world that keeps accelerating.

 Uses the Laws Dashboard as a live classroom tool.

-Helmet selection, fit, and social norming exercises that address the 97.3% no-helmet stat.
+Helmet selection, fit, and social norming exercises that address the reality that most injured youth riders — roughly 3 in 4 — were not wearing a helmet.
 Battery safety: thermal runaway, charging protocols, and emergency response.
 Develops Integrity — doing the right thing even when peers aren’t watching.

 The science of peer influence, real scenario analysis, and PSA creation — giving students language and practiced responses for high-stakes social moments.
 Empower phase: students teach what they’ve learned.